 - Must be 17 years or older with a high school diploma, a G.E.D.certificate, or be willing to work towards a G.E.D. certificate during service.
 Anyone under the age of 18 must provide written consent from a parent or a legal guardian.

-- Must be fingerprinted by the Imperial County Office of Education and clear the criminal check completed by the California Department of Criminal Justice and the FBI, and clear the National Sex Offender Public Registry check.
+- Must be fingerprinted through Imperial County Office of Education and through Fieldprint; must clear the criminal history checks completed by California DOJ and FBI; and must clear the National Sex Offender Public Registry check through Truescreen.

 - Must make a commitment to complete 1700 hours or 900 hours of service based on the design of the AmeriCorps Project Borderlands program for the Imperial County Office of Education.